undkonsorten/addressmgmt/Documentation_New/source/ForAdministrators/Map/Map.rst

 Features
 ========

 TYPO3 Addressmanagement can display addresses on a map.
-Therefor it provides fields for
+Therefore it provides fields for

 * *Latitute* and *Lontitude* for Pins/Markers and
 * *GeoJson* for Shapes/Polygones